ayonious/C-Code-Beautifier/README.md

 # Program that helps to align/beautify C/C++ code

-##build instructions: (optional step for those who wants some action building executables themselves :) you can skip this step and directly move to 'running instructions' stage
+##Build instructions: (optional step for those who wants some action building executables themselves :) you can skip this step and directly move to 'running instructions' stage
 ```
 g++ step1.c -o step1
 g++ step2.c -o step2
 ```
 Now you will get the executables as 'step1' and 'step2'

-##running instructions:
+##Running instructions:

 ###step1: remove unnecessary tabs and spaces
 ```
-./step1 <inpuetfile> <tempfile>
+./step1 <inputfile> <tempfile>
 ```

 ###step2: final parsing
 ```
-./step2 <tempfile> <output>
+./step2 <tempfile> <outputfile>
 ```

 You can try the test cases avilable in 'testcases' folder